TomHarrop/ird-5acc-paper/ms/introduction.md

 # Introduction
 >suggestion for an introduction plan
 - general sentence about importance of rice and so panicle architecture
+    - OM: I'm not sure that we should discuss general importance of rice.
+The importance of rice is very well known, and we do not address it directly in this paper.
+    The first paragraph introduces panicle architecture, but I would not be sure how to state its importance.
+Is it more important then the rest of the plant?
-- how the panicle is formed : description of morphological step
+- how the panicle is formed: description of morphological step
+    - OM: Great ,I'll add that
 - what we know about molecular control
+    - OM: Isn't this in the third paragraph?
 - what about panicle diversity in rice and relation with domestication / refer also to paper in tomato and wheat in transcriptomic analysis (10.1101/gr.207837.116; 10.1104/pp.17.00694)

+> OM: Hi,this is my reasoning behind Introduction, I was trying to keep it simple and consistent with our analysis:
+- What is a panicle, how is it structured, where does its diversity arises.
+    - To introduce generically the main topic.
+- What is panicle diversity in different rice species and in domestication.
+    - To introduce the fact that panicle diversity has not been described yet systematically and to motivate the first part our work.
+- What is the molecular control of panicle development and panicle diversity
+    - To introduce the second part of our work.
+- What is our aim and what we have done: an exploration of panicle diversity in different species of wild and domesticated rice and of the underlying molecular genetics

-Rice produces grains on much-branched inflorescences called panicles.The rice panicle consist of several hierachical orders of branchs (**ref to general figure of panicle+ description?**).
-The architecture of the rice inflorescence (panicle) results from the establishment and activity of apical and axillary meristems derived from the vegetative shoot apical meristem (SAM) (Ikeda et al., 2004; Breeding Science 54, 147-156).
+Rice produces grains on much-branched inflorescences called panicles.The rice panicle consist of several hierachical orders of branchs (**ref to general figure of panicle+ description?** - OM - maybe in the supplementary.).
+The architecture of the rice inflorescence (panicle) results from the establishment and activity of apical and axillary meristems derived from the vegetative shoot apical meristem (SAM) (Ikeda et al., 2004; Breeding Science 54, 147-156). *If you write it like this, you put the stress on "vegetative shoot apical meristem, which is not what we are talking about in this paragraph."*
-The complexity of panicle branching and the number of grains that grow on it are determined by iterations of two basic developmental decisions on axillary meristems: How many axillary meristems are established, and whether an axillary meristem grows into a higher order branch or differentiates into a spikelet and then a grain (**in other word is meristem fate transition from branch/axillary to spiklet meristem**).
+The complexity of panicle branching and the number of grains that grow on it are determined by iterations of two basic developmental decisions on axillary meristems: How many axillary meristems are produced, and whether an axillary meristem grows into a higher order branch or differentiates into a spikelet and then a grain (**in other word is meristem fate transition from branch/axillary to spiklet meristem**).
 After the floral transition, the vegetative shoot meristem develops into a rachis meristem, which produces axillary meristems until the rachis meristem is active.
 The axillary meristems on the rachis all develop as primary branches.
 Primary branches produce then an indeterminate number of axillary meristems.
 The axillary meristems on the primary branches either grow as secondary branches or differentiate into spikelets.
 Secondary branches also produce an indeterminate but smaller number of axillary meristems, which very rarely grow into tertiary branches and most likely differentiate into spikelets.
 Each rice grain is produced from a single spikelet.